cocos/cocos-docs/en/render/graphics/fillColor.md

 # fillColor

-The `fillColor()` method sets or returns the color used for the fill.
+The `fillColor` property sets or returns the color used for the fill.

 ## Example